vdalhova/vdalhova/README.md

     Bachelor's Degree, Accounting, Analysis and Auditing in Banks.
 - "OnTime" (BelHard till October 2017) (2018) - English level - Intermediate
 - Institute of IT & Business Administration (2019) - Business analysis: Information systems design with BPMN & UML.
-- Postman: The Complete Guide - REST API Testing (In progress).
+- Postman: The Complete Guide - REST API Testing (2020).
 # :fire: Fun facts about me:
  I have a Degree in Athletics (Candidate for Master of Sport in high jumping).
 Also I like playing squash, fitboxing :punch:,cooking and playing with my pet Bony :smiley_cat: